COVID-19 Testing & CareWe're here for your coronavirus concerns.

 Care Medical Group performs COVID-19 nasal swab tests and antibody tests right at our Bellingham clinic.
 Nasal swabs are then sent to Lab Corp or Northwest Pathology where the swabs are tested for Covid.

--Due to high volume, estimated turnaround time for nasal swab results is currently up to 3 days
+-The estimated turnaround time for nasal swab results currently is 24 to 72 hours.

 -If patients are symptomatic, they can walk-in and be seen by a provider throughout day.
 Please note: there may be extended wait-times (up to 4 hours) based on the acuity of patients at the clinic.